 (a) Operational necessity

-Retention may be required to manage enquiries, provide responses, maintain accurate records of correspondence, ensure service continuity, resolve disputes, address misuse reports, or verify historical interactions.
+Retention may be required to manage enquiries, provide responses, maintain accurate records of correspondence, ensure service continuity, resolve disputes, address misuse reports, verify historical interactions, and administer preferences (including cookie consent choices where implemented).

 (b) Legal and regulatory obligations

-Certain information may be retained to comply with statutory duties, including obligations under privacy law, consumer protection requirements, and recordkeeping obligations.
+Certain information may be retained to comply with statutory duties, including obligations under privacy law and recordkeeping obligations.

 (c) Limitation periods